Environment in Vision 2021

 Entities in charge of energy

-The UAE's Ministry of Energy & Industry is the federal entity that supervises the achievement of the security of energy supplies, in a sustainable manner.
+The UAE's Ministry of Energy and Infrastructure is the federal entity that supervises the achievement of the security of energy supplies, in a sustainable manner.
 It also works on building up a strong foundation of regulations to govern the energy sector and reduces greenhouse gas emissions.

 There are four authorities that deal with water and electricity matters in the UAE.
 These are: